-- Stemetil affects the blood sugar levels.
+Stemetil affects blood sugar levels.
 Have regular checkups if you are a diabetic.

-- The drug may cause a sedative effect.
-Hence you may feel inattentive, blurred vision, sleepy, reduced attention span to things.
+The drug may cause a sedative effect.
+Hence you may feel inattentive, have blurred vision, feel sleepy, and have a reduced attention span.
 It is short-lived, however, and these effects disappear once the medication is stopped.
 Alcohol increases the intensity of these reactions.
 So, it is safe to stay away from machinery, driving, or any such activity that requires vigilance.

-- Dry mouth is another side effect of prochlorperazine.
-The decline in the number of white blood cells (neutrophils) in the blood.
+Dry mouth is another side effect of prochlorperazine.

-- Reactions like sudden and involuntary muscle movement, fidgety, or shakiness require immediate medical attention, so consult the doctor as soon as you feel any of these indications.
+Reactions like sudden and involuntary muscle movement, fidgeting, or shakiness require immediate medical attention, so consult your doctor as soon as you feel any of these indications.
 Usually, dosage adjustments help address such symptoms.

-- Finding it hard to fall asleep without any apparent reason, disturbed sleep, sudden weight loss, stuffy nose, increased heartbeats, menstrual problems, difficulty in passing urine; are some of the less common side effects of prochlorperazine.
-Seek medical advice instantly if you experience any of these symptoms.
+Finding it hard to fall asleep without any apparent reason, disturbed sleep, sudden weight loss, stuffy nose, increased heartbeats, menstrual problems, difficulty in passing urine; are some of the less common side effects of prochlorperazine.
+Seek medical advice immediately if you experience any of these symptoms.

-- Stemetil is not administered to breastfeeding women as the medicine affects the lactation hormones and produces excess milk.
+Stemetil is not administered to breastfeeding women as this medicine affects the lactation hormones and produces excess milk.
 It may sometimes result in breast enlargement.

-- Neuroleptic Malignment Syndrome – Nerve or muscle clutching or stiffness, excess sweating, irregular or fast heartbeats, variation in blood pressure, high temperature are indications of the Neuroleptic Malignment Syndrome.
-It is rare that Stemetil shows such severe side-effect but if you do experience any of this symptom, get medical help immediately.
+Neuroleptic Malignant Syndrome – Nerve or muscle clutching or stiffness, excess sweating, irregular or fast heartbeats, variation in blood pressure, high temperature are indications of the Neuroleptic Malignant Syndrome.
+Stemetil rarely shows such severe side-effects but if you do experience any of these symptoms, get medical help immediately.